redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/06/README.md

 The JavaScript coding in this Web page does the following things:

 1. Defines a helper function and various constant values
-1. Access the HTML `canvas` element called `mandelImage`, defines its dimensions and works out how many WebAssembly memory pages will be needed for an image of that particular size
+1. Accesses the HTML `canvas` element called `mandelImage`, defines its dimensions and works out how many WebAssembly memory pages will be needed for an image of that particular size
 1. Allocates the required amount of WebAssembly memory
-1. Defines a two-layer object that references the various host resources shared with the WebAssembly module
+1. Defines a two-layer object that references the various host resources being shared with the WebAssembly module
 1. Within an asynchronous function called `start`:
-    1. The WebAssembly module is instantiated
+    1. Instantiate the WebAssembly module
-    1. The WebAssembly function to generate the colour palette is called
+    1. Call the WebAssembly function to generate the colour palette
-    1. Making a note of the start and end times, the WebAssembly function to generate the Mandelbrot set is called and the execution time displayed on the screen
+    1. Making a note of the start and end times, call the WebAssembly function to generate the Mandelbrot set and display the execution time
-    1. The rendered image is displayed by transferring relevant slice of shared memory to the HTML `canvas` element
+    1. Display the rendered image by transferring relevant slice of shared memory to the HTML `canvas` element
 1. Calls the asynchronous `start()` function